 Well over a million people die in vehicle accidents every year, millions more are injured.
 If the roads were privately owned — see The Privatization of the Roads and Highways — what would the socialist crowd say?
 They would scream bloody murder and call for regulation of the private roads.
 I fear the following decades will be total carnage.
 Let’s stop it.
 You should demand better.
 When the government does a thing, whatever that thing is, it is considered the status quo, and in our minds, no alternative exists.
 Private enterprise can’t possibly do it let alone do it better.
 The airlines do it.
 But that’s different.
 Imagine a million deaths in the air.
 Flight paths, air ports and airlines would be immediately seized by the state.
 This area of course is heavily regulated by the government today as well but the point is that the idea of publicly owned roads has no intrinsic inevitability.
 The state has always done it but so what?
 'How could the market even do it?' many would ask.
 If you stop and think about it, all private enterprise looks impossible from a start up position.
 The thing is, we might not be able to predict exactly, but it would get done under the laws of supply and demand.

 Who would live on a fault line?
 Earthquakes are an act of nature and it’s nobody’s blame where they’re born.
 Are state-owned highways and roads an act of nature too?
 It feels like it, but no more so than compulsory education.
 J T Gatto mentions in Dumbing Us Down: "'No amount of tinkering will make the school machine work to produce educated people; education and schooling are, as we all have experienced, mutually exclusive terms".
 There's certain truth in this sentiment; remember, the decision to move to a public school system was philosophical not born of necessity.
 Neither of these events — public ownership of roadways and mass education by the state — is inevitable.
 You can stop the bloodfest by privatizing the roads and end the mind-numbing conformity of public mass instruction by quitting state forced schooling.
+"For a nation that had been able to point with pride to extraordinary advances in all areas of endeavour carried out by individuals, with no assistance whatsoever from the government, the early years of the twentieth century surely reflected a “Turning of the Tides.”
+An alien collectivist (socialist) philosophy, much of which came from Europe, crashed onto the shores of our nation, bringing with it radical changes in economics, politics, and education, funded—surprisingly enough—by several wealthy American families and their tax-exempt foundations."
+Deliberately Dumbing Down America, C T Iserbyt.

 Leftist books like Dark Money, The Family, In a Few Hands and many others of similar vein, opine that the one percent of the population -- the wealthy -- control the Right's agenda but on the Left, the rich have no undo influence.
 LOL.
 It's like the pedophile priest giving a sermon to the cheating husband, but I suppose rational anarchy should be left for unaltered old people and their young libertarian admirers.
 I mean to say, the leftist teenage anarchist smashing McDonald’s windows at G20 Conferences around the world isn’t exactly my idea of advancement and is not what I am talking about.
 Something is to be said for people all over the world living without armies like in Costa Rica.
 I have broached these issues further in Atheism, Scepticism and Philosophy.
 The problem with porous democratic borders is history’s long experience of the steppes, always the conflict from non-democratic sources who illegally cross our borders, threaten to cross our borders in huge numbers, or indeed, cross our borders with their armies.
 Democracies must defend themselves.
 Conversely, the trouble with keeping regular armies is that after the birth of the modern military industrial complex in your democratic hometown, there may be no turning back.
 If the shoe factory closes down in your vicinity there is not a damn thing you can do about it.
 But if Fort Unnecessary closes, there’s a heck of alot you can do.
 There are so many levels of government which are motivated to help keep Fort Unnecessary going that it can create a huge movement which in a sense is paid for by the state.
 Even closing a post office outlet is a trauma in any of our Western democracies.
 How does a junkie get off the junk?
 I don’t know exactly.
 It would be better if he had never tried it.
 The point being, one of the main troubles with large handmaiden states is, that if we change our minds and decide that we are better off with less government, how will we ever get off the junk?
 That’s why I am calling for a radical solution: a withdrawal, a reversal, a quick downsizing and a small narrowly-defined modern night-watchman state with a modest high-tech military, an uncorrupted police force and a court system of impartial judges, that, and little else, to be paid for without the threat or use of forceful taxation.